 Let’s try to understand what does this error means and how to fix it.

-When you join the computer to Active Directory domain, the new ccomputer account is created for your device and a password is set for it (like for AD users).
-Trust relationship at this level is provided by the fact that operation is performed by Domain administrator or another user with the appropriate permissions.
+When you join the computer to Active Directory domain, the new computer account is created for your device and a password is set for it (like for AD users).
+Trust relationship at this level is provided by the fact that operation is performed by a Domain administrator or another user with the appropriate permissions.

-Each time when domain computer login to the AD domain, it establish a secure channel with a closest domain controller and send the credentials.
+Each time when domain computer login to the AD domain, it establishes a secure channel with the closest domain controller and sends the credentials.
 In that case, trust is established between the workstation and domain and further interaction occurs according to administrator-defined security policies.

 The computer account password is valid for 30 days (by default) and then automatically changes.
-It is important to understand that the change of password initiated by computer is defined by Domain group policies.
+It is important to understand that the change of password initiated by the computer is defined by Domain group policies.
 This is similar to the changing user password process.

 Tip.
-You can configure maximum account password age for domain computers using the GPO policy Domain member: Maximum machine account password age, which is located in the following GPO editor section: Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options.
-You can specify number of days between 0 and 999 (by default it is 30 days).
+You can configure the maximum account password age for domain computers using the GPO policy Domain member: Maximum machine account password age, which is located in the following GPO editor section: Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options.
+You can specify the number of days between 0 and 999 (by default it is 30 days).

-Therefore, even if you did not power on your computer for a few months, trust relationship between computer and domain still be remaining and the password will be changed at first registration of your workstation in the domain.
+Therefore, even if you did not power on your computer for a few months, the trust relationship between computer and domain still be remaining and the password will be changed at first registration of your workstation in the domain.

-Trust relationship failed if computer tries to authenticate on domain with an invalid password.
-Typically, this occurs after reinstalling the OS, then the system state was restore from an image (backup) or snapshot of the Virtual machine, or it was just turned off for a long time, or when performing computer cloning without running sysprep.
+Trust relationship failed if the computer tries to authenticate on a domain with an invalid password.
+Typically, this occurs after reinstalling the OS, then the system state was restored from an image (backup) or snapshot of the Virtual machine, or it was just turned off for a long time, or when performing computer cloning without running sysprep.
 In this case, the current value of the password on the local computer and the password stored for a computer object in the domain will be different.

 - Reset local Admin password;